Thunderiel/Thunderiel/cybersecurity-notes.md

 1. Basic Networking Concepts
 OSI Model: Explain the 7 layers and their functions.
+The Osi (open systems interconnections) model is a conceptual framework that standardizes the functions of a networking or telecommunication system into seven layers: physical data link network,trransport session, presentation and application. understanding this helps diagnose and troubleshoot networks.
 TCP/IP Model: Describe how it relates to the OSI model.
+The Trransmission control protocol/internet protocol model is more practical, four layer model used to describe how data is transmitted over a network. crucial for understanding how the internet works.
 IP Addressing: Differentiate between IPv4 and IPv6, and explain subnetting.
+IP addresses are unique identifiers for devices on a network. a subnet mask is used to determine which portion of ip address is thee network part and which is the host part.
+For example IP 192.168.1.1 with subnet mask 255.255.255.0 the first 3 octets 192.168.1 are network portion, the last octet 1 is the host portion.
 Common Protocols: HTTP/HTTPS, FTP, SSH, DNS, and their uses.
 2. Linux Fundamentals
 File System Navigation: Commands like ls, cd, pwd.